Keyboard shortcuts

 Why do I need to JSON.stringify my data?

-The WASM interface uses string-based communication for maximum compatibility.
-Always stringify inputs and parse outputs:
+The WASM interface uses string-based communication for maximum compatibility:

 const result = evaluate(